- AANP News

-The AANP CE Center offers a wide variety of free continuing education (CE) activities for members and nonmembers.
-The activities are updated frequently, and more than a dozen options related to health promotion and wellness are currently available.
+The AANP CE Center offers a wide variety of continuing education (CE) activities for nurse practitioners (NPs).
+Members get more, including access to many free activities and significantly discounted rates on others.
+The activities are updated frequently, and several options related to health promotion and wellness are currently available.

 Find evidence-based articles, up-to-date guidelines and other resources about nutrition, primary care and more at this resource center, brought to you by the Journal of the American Association of Nurse Practitioners (JAANP).